Ferroxius/Ferroxius/README.md

 Greetings,
 They call me Ferroxius.
-I'm not one well versed in coding but I am good at coming up with ideas.
-I am however well versed in modding Witcher 3 so feel free to ask about issues (Within reason).
+I am a part of the W3 modding community however my skill lies not in creating mods but rather patching them to work together

 I also created and run a modding guide for W3 based around EE, a popular overhaul mod https://www.nexusmods.com/witcher3/mods/5777